lhycms/MaterSDK/README.md

 5. Extract `energy` of specific frame

 ## 1.4.
-Analyse the neighbors around a center atom
+Generate feature for structure.
+(For DeepPot-SE, GNN and so on)
 Using following algorithm to handle the periodic boundary conditions (Take an 2D materials as an demo).
 Our new `expansion function (DStructure.make_supercell_())` requires:
 1. The corresponding surfaces of structure to be parallel.
 2. The element in `scaling matrix` must be odd number.